mweinhold/Getting_cleaning_data/README.md

 ## Steps performed
 We used [data]
 (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-created a script run_analysis.R that
+and created a script run_analysis.R that

 1. Merges the training and the test sets to create one data set.